MichielvNederpelt/TMD-ASSIGN-2/README.md

 - Tessel Wisman
 - Michiel van Nederpelt

+overview of how to run the scripts:
+- Step 1: Run preprocess.py.
+This script preprocesses the original file into several files, adding features and extracting predicates and arguments via a rule-based approach.

+- Step 2: Run system.py
+This script will train the SVM classifier and test it on the test data.

+- Step 3: Run evaluation.py
+This script will compare the predictions made by the classifier with the gold data.
+Also, it shows the an evaluation on the extraction of predicates and arguments (compared to the gold data) to detect if extracts these properly.

 ## Description of predicate and argument extraction:

 First, the dataset (Universal proposition banks)  was preprocessed in such a way that all predicates and arguments were found.
 This was done by counting all the extra columns in our dataset, which denote an extra predicate.
 Then, the sentence was duplicated the same amount of times as the previous count.
 Each duplicated sentence focused on a seperate predicate and it's arguments.